hotpeppersec/cloudlab/proposal/_source/proposal.md

-We introduce technologies in a specific order and use just enough of those technologies to take a project from local development environment, to our build pipeline, and finally to our lab environment hosted on a cloud provider such as
+We introduce technologies in a specific order and use just enough of those technologies to take a project from local development environment, to our build pipeline, and finally to our lab environment hosted on a cloud provider such as Google Cloud or Amazon Web Services.
-GCP or AWS.

 The first thing we cover is the idea of containerization, specifically implemented using Docker and docker-compose.
 This allows for an ephemeral,